Categories

 Taking It Low & Slow

+Time to give your legs a break!
 Many of Zion’s most popular hikes can be found along Zion Canyon Scenic Drive; however, this section of the park only makes up a portion of the national park.
 Directly after crossing over the Canyon Junction Bridge a left turn will lead to the limited access scenic drive; however, if you continue straight, the road becomes Zion Park Boulevard also known as the Mount Carmel Highway.
 This winding road leads to some absolutely breathtaking views of the canyon.
-If you have time, you will not regret taking this drive.

 Sunset & Stargazing